joshrands/adhoc-routing-framework/README.md

 ## Running the code

 This codebase is organized into several 'modules'.
 Modules are code grouped in a subdirectory of the main directory.
-Each module has been developed with a built in test framework and is compiled into a shared object (.so) file for linking capabilities.
+Each module has been developed with a built in test framework and is compiled into a static library (.a) file for linking capabilities.

 ### Testing Modules